 Originally diagnosed with a terminal case of the White Man's Disease, Jake faced an uphill struggle with rhythm.
 Years of disciplined wood-shedding and a potent medication of diverse music enabled him to overcome the condition and become a competent musician.
 Some would even go so far as to call him funky.
 Remains of his previous condition occasionally appear on the dance floor in a dangerous mixture of shoulder jerks and bizarre hip shimmies.
 Legend has it that due to a booking mishap, Jake accidentally killed a gaggle of nuns with his patented "drop the hot milkshake" dance move during what was supposed to be a routine macarena.

 With a resume that reads like a 'who's who' of nobody you ever heard of, Jake happily tours the US, Europe, and Asia, leading a peripatetic life that is grounded in an extremely rewarding teaching practice back home.
-He plays with Hamilton the musical, Diego's Umbrella, and MarchFourth!.
+He plays with Hamilton: An American Musical, Diego's Umbrella, and MarchFourth!.
 He is also a regular contributor to DRUM!
 Magazine.

 In his spare time, Jake likes to ride his bicycle, play ukulele, make Party Boxes, and craft some of the world's worst puns.